Blocking ads removes funding from us!

 The same applies to the front camera, which has a resolution of 12 megapixels.
 Portraits are good, but sometimes the blur is not perfectly set.
 Here, Google continues to have the best algorithms.

-The Magic 4's battery Pro is surprisingly good for a flagship.
-I got through at least one day with my smartphone, sometimes I had to charge it in the morning after a long evening.
-But this good battery also has its price, but more about that in the software part.
+The battery of the Magic 4 Pro is surprisingly good for a flagship.
+I was able to get through at least one day with the smartphone, and sometimes I didn't even have to charge it until the morning after a long evening.
+But this good battery also comes at a price, but more on that in the software section.

 Honor Magic 4 Pro Shop

-The Magic 4 Pro is the only smartphone in the world that can be charged with 100 watts using a wireless charger (Image: TechnikNews)
+The Magic 4 Pro is the only smartphone in the world that can be charged with 100 watts via a wireless charger (Image: TechnikNews)

-The Magic 4 is charging Pro with super-fast 100 watts, both wired and wireless.
-In addition, Honor also included a wireless charger in the reviewers kit, which we could use to test this.
-In both cases, a full charge from 0 – 100% is possible again in 35 minutes.
-In 20 minutes, however, 65% of the battery is already full again.
+The Magic 4 Pro charges at a super fast 100 watts, both via cable and wirelessly.
+Honor also included a wireless charger in the reviewer's kit, which we used to test this.
+In both cases, a full charge from 0 - 100% is possible in 35 minutes.
+However, the battery is already 20% full again in 65 minutes.

-On the Magic 4 Pro runs latest Android 12 with “Magic UI 6 Skin”.
-This is strongly reminiscent of Huawei's Emotion UI, which doesn't surprise me either.
-When could Honor have come up with a whole new Android skin in the last couple of months.
+The Magic 4 Pro runs the latest Android 12 with "Magic UI 6 Skin".
+This is very reminiscent of Huawei's Emotion UI, which doesn't surprise me.
+When could Honor have developed a completely new Android skin in the last few months?
 In addition, EMUI was also a very good Android skin, especially with many extras.
-There's an app bar, e-book mode, multi-windows, one-handed mode, and so on.
+There is an app bar, an e-book mode, multi-windows, one-handed mode and so on.

-But this android skin has been right with me for a long time Probleme made with notifications.
-Sometimes they came late, or like with Snapchat, they still don't come.
-In the past, Huawei had adopted the idea of simply "stopping" apps in the background.
-This ensures that the battery life is very good, since the standby battery life is very low, but notifications came later or didn't come at all.
-I have though proI tried to set an exception in the settings, but Snapchat still doesn't give me any notifications.
+But this Android skin caused me problems with notifications for a long time.
+Sometimes they came late, or like with Snapchat, they still didn't come.
+In the past, Huawei had learned to simply "stop" apps in the background.
+This ensures that the battery life is very good, since the standby battery life is very short, but notifications sometimes came later or didn't come at all.
+I have proI tried to set an exception in the settings, but Snapchat still doesn't give me any notifications.
 This can also be liberating, but other users get in the way.

 Honor Magic 4 Pro Software

-The software of the Magic 4 Pro is still very expandable.
-(Picture: TechnikNews)
+The software of the Magic 4 Pro still has a lot of potential for improvement.
+(Image: TechnikNews)

 In addition, I had a bug at the beginning, which has now been fixed by Honor (according to my report).
 No other customer would have noticed that, because this only occurred after a change from Android 12L to Android 12, i.e. it would only include Pixel users.
 My Vodafone SIM didn't work properly there, I just wanted to mention it for the sake of transparency.